LIS: What it's really like

 At LIS, we prioritise meeting the diverse accessibility needs of our students.
 Upon enrollment, students are assigned dedicated support pillars who offer one-to-one guidance throughout their degree, both academically and personally.

 Personalised mental health support and advice on topics like nutrition and finance are readily available via one-to-one with our head of student support, Alisha.
 LIS also offers counselling services, without the long waiting time.
-And there are free wellbeing activities, like smoothie mornings, wellbeing walks, art tours, and even extra wellbeing activities for those staying in London over the holidays, like seeing the Christmas lights in local parks.
-Just last week, we had lots of these kinds of activities going on on-campus for our Mental Health Day.
+And there are free wellbeing activities, like smoothie mornings, wellbeing walks, and art tours.
+There are even extra wellbeing activities for those staying in London over the holidays, like seeing the Christmas lights in local parks.
+We had lots of these kinds of activities going on on-campus for our Mental Health Day.

-Financial aid, including bursaries and grants, is available, so every student has the opportunity to thrive without repayment obligations.
+Financial aid, including bursaries and grants, is available, so every student has the chance to thrive without repayment obligations.
 LIS has set up a charity – The LIS Foundation – where LIS trustees offer bursaries to relatively low-income houses.
-LIS offers bursaries ranging from £1,000 to a maximum of £7,000 per year, based on household income, care experience, estrangement, and/or other severely adverse circumstances.
+LIS offers bursaries ranging from £1,000 to a maximum of £7,000 per year.
+This is based on household income, care experience, estrangement, and/or other severely adverse circumstances.

 As a student who is care-experienced, I’ve found the support at LIS really helpful.
 Both financial aid and student support has made it easier for me to focus on enjoying this degree and overcoming difficulties.
-And our small community means that you don’t feel like a number lost in a swarm of students at an institution.
+And our small community means that you don’t feel like a number lost in a swarm of students.
 There are many students at LIS who are neurodivergent so if that’s you, you’re not alone at LIS.

 Do you offer any work placements and study abroad experiences?